wp-plugins/wordprezi/wordprezi/readme.txt

 == Usage ==

-To embed your prezis into your blogposts, add the following shortcode into yout blogpost:
+To embed your prezis into your blogposts, add the following shortcode into your blogpost:

 `
 [prezi url="prezi URL here"]